Hyp-ed/navigation-test-2019/IMU_experiments/26JAN19_noted.md

 ### studying position measurement

-Lots of drift with existing integration estimation, updated method - will make plots Estimating 20cm movement
+Lots of drift with existing integration estimation Estimating 10cm movement

+study drift behaviour, compare integrated estimations to accurately calculating from acceleration measurements once all data is saved.

+## Changes to code

+Update code to be more modular.